 There is nothing glamorous about showbiz for elephants and other animals who are used in TV, movies, or advertising.
 We’re calling on directors and producers throughout the fields of entertainment and marketing to follow in these students’ footsteps.
 If you see a film that exploits animals, please contact the producers and tell them why you object.

 Of the approximately 45,000 Asian elephants left in the world, 3,000 to 4,000 are held captive in Thailand.
 They have been torn from their jungle homes to be sold like equipment and made to beg in the streets, haul illegal logs, or entertain tourists.
-If you want to see elephants up close, never visit elephant camps or take elephant rides, and only visit accredited sanctuaries such as Boon Lott’s Elephant Sanctuary and Friends of the Asian Elephant, where former captive elephants are cared for and rehabilitated.
+If you want to see elephants up close, never visit elephant camps or take elephant rides, and only visit accredited sanctuaries such as Boon Lott’s Elephant Sanctuary, where former captive elephants are cared for and rehabilitated.
 Instead of hurting elephants by paying for a ride, you can meet the gentle giants and hear the heartwarming stories of their rescues.